jknitey/SSEnviro/README.md

 # SSEnviro

 Single Service Enviromental data (SSEnviro) is a one stop shop for all your soil and weather environmental data.
 The goal of this package is to have one place to access environmental data.
-The package utilizes the ISRIC soil data, and NOAA weather data from meteostats.
+The package utilizes the ISRIC soil data and Daymet weather data.

 ## Installation